A new asymptotic enumeration technique: the Lovasz Local Lemma: Revisiting girth and chromatic number: high girth and high chromatic number graphs on a given degree sequence

-Now we set an upper bound on the probability that $G$ is $k$-colorable.
-If $G$ is $k$-colorable, then $G$ contains an independent set of volume at least $\frac{N}{k}$.
-By Lemma \ref{transversal2} at $x=1/k$, the probability of this event is at most
+Recall that (\ref{girthprob}) gave the probability that the multigraph resulting from the configuration model has girth at least $g$.
+Because of the $g\geq 3$ assumption, the probability that a resulting {\em graph} has girth at least $g$ is the same (\ref{girthprob}).

-Now it follows from condition (\ref{kas}) that the probability of $k$-colorability in (\ref{travers}) is less than probability of $girth(G)>\ell$ in (\ref{highgirth}), and therefore with positive probability, $G$ has girth greater than $\ell$ and has chromatic number greater than $k$. $\square$
+Now we set an upper bound on the probability that a simple $G$ is $k$-colorable.
+For a subset $A$ of $V(G)$, let the {\em volume} of $A$ be $\sum_{v\in A} d_G(v)$.
+If $G$ is simple and $k$-colorable, then $G$ contains an independent set of volume at least $\frac{N}{k}$.
+By Lemma \ref{transversal}, at $s=\lceil N/k\rceil$, the probability of this event is at most